Abdullatif2/TwinShield/README.md

 kappa_hat = clip(0.92 - 0.35 * R_hat - 0.22 * C(action), 0, 1)
 ```

-These equations encode the assumed relationship that higher load, higher residual security risk, and more aggressive actions can degrade throughput, increase latency/SLA violation, and reduce stability.
+These equations encode the assumption that higher load, higher residual security risk, and more aggressive actions can degrade throughput, increase latency/SLA violations, and reduce stability.

 ---